 If you approach a blind intersection, move to the portion of the lane that will bring you into another driver's field of vision at the earliest possible moment.
-Move to the left portion of the lane, away from parked cars, so the driver on the cross street can see you as soon as possible.
+In this picture, the rider has moved to the left portion of the lane, away from the parked car, so the driver on the cross street can see him as soon as possible.
 Remember to see as much as possible and remain visible to others while protecting your space.